BMW 5 Series (G30): B5 Bi-Turbo

 The Alpina B5 was introduced at the 2017 Geneva Motor Show in all-wheel drive only Saloon and Touring variants.
 The B5 features a 4.4-litre N63M30 V8 engine that generates a maximum power output of 447 kW and 800 Nm of torque.
 Based on the N63B44O2 V8, it has uprated pistons, new twin-scroll Garrett turbochargers and new spark plugs by NGK.
 The B5 can accelerate from 0-100 kph 3.5 seconds with a top speed of 330 km/h, making it the fastest estate car currently in production.

 D5 S

 The Alpina D5 S debuted at the 2017 Frankfurt Motor Show in all-wheel drive only sedan and Touring variants.
-The D5 S uses a modified 3.0-liter B57D30 diesel inline-six engine.
+The D5 S uses a modified 3.0-litre B57D30 diesel inline-six engine.
 The engine has three turbochargers and is rated at 285 kW and 800 Nm of torque in left-hand drive markets, whereas it has two turbochargers and is rated at 240 kW and 700 Nm of torque in right-hand drive markets.
 The left-hand drive D5 S saloon has a top speed of 286 km/h and a 0-100 km/h acceleration time of 4.4 seconds.
 Alpina claims it is the fastest diesel-powered production car in the world.
 The right-hand drive, saloon-only version has a 0-100 km/h acceleration time of 4.9 seconds and a top speed of 275 km/h.